nhudson/oauth-poc/README.md

 # OAuth/OIDC Integration POC

-This proof-of-concept demonstrates OAuth 2.0 / OIDC authentication flow between a legacy Express/PassportJS application and a modern Next.js application using Dex as an identity broker.
+This proof-of-concept demonstrates OAuth 2.0 / OIDC authentication flow between an Express/PassportJS application and a Next.js application using Dex as an identity broker.

 ## Architecture